Contemporary Ukrainian literature: History

 As part of the Great Turn, Modernism in Ukrainian literature was snuffed out by new Soviet general secretary Joseph Stalin's systematic murder of the writers and poets who, under the post-1917 policies of Korenizatsiya and Ukrainianization, had created a literary movement that is now called the Executed Renaissance.
 Except in the Ukrainian diaspora, however, censorship, coercive socialist realism, forced Russification, and literary stagnation immediately followed and continued for decades.
-This has led many more recent Ukrainian authors to write in classical, modernist, or postmodernist styles in order to fill the historic void on their own terms.
+This has led many more recent Ukrainian authors to write in classical, modernist, or postmodernist styles to fill the historic void on their own terms.

 During the later USSR some Ukrainian writers started to deviate from the officially approved literary style of socialist realism.
 Among these writers were Valeriy Shevchuk with his psychological prose and the authors of Chymeric Prose (Vasyl Zemlyak and Volodymyr Drozd) similar to magical realism.
 There existed also underground literary circles like the Kyiv school of poetry (Vasyl Holoborodko, Mykola Vorobyov, Viktor Kordun, Mykhaylo Hryhoriv), a circle of Lviv writers around the samizdat "Skrynya" almanac (Hryhoriy Chubay, Oleh Lysheha, Mykola Riabchuk, Viktor Morozov, Roman Kis, Orest Yavorskyi), separate dissident writers like Ihor Kalynets.
 Authors belonging to Kyiv ironic school (Volodymr Dibrova, Bohdan Zholdak, Les Podervianskyi) are considered to be the forefathers of Postmodernism in Ukrainian literature.

 With advent of Perestroika, the censorship of all Soviet writers weakened.
 This allowed Ukrainian poets and writers to turn to previously prohibited styles, subjects, and themes.

 The Ukrainian literary canon also had to be revised and the banned works from the 1920s "Executed Renaissance", from anti-communist writers and poets in the Ukrainian diaspora, and from Samizdat writers were openly published at long last.